-- 1. Operate bookstores which consist of SE-ED Book Center and network stores and various university bookstores in Bangkok and other provinces as well as the network and sales area in various forms. - 2.
-Distribute books for both published by SE-ED and other publishers to bookstores all over the country and to other sales channels. - 3.
+- Operate bookstores which consist of SE-ED Book Center and network stores and various university bookstores in Bangkok and other provinces as well as the network and sales area in various forms. - Distribute books for both published by SE-ED and other publishers to bookstores all over the country and to other sales channels. - 3.
 Publish books by producing books and book printing. - 4.
 Plearnpattana School, which operates a private school offering courses for students from pre-kindergarten to Matayom 6. - 5.
 BaesLab Co., Ltd., which operates in consulting, provision and distribution of software and hardware business.
-(Stop operation its main business at the beginning of 2020)
+(Complete liquidation on September 21,2023).

-2. BASIS FOR PREPARATION OF THE FINANCIAL STATEMENTS
+BASIS FOR PREPARATION OF THE FINANCIAL STATEMENTS